Love as a Company Value and Showing Co-workers You Care

 So, hold the door.
 Carry the copies that have piled up on the printer – and with a smile.
 Thank someone for organizing a meeting.
 Offer to carry something.
 In short, treat them the way you’d like to be treated.

-Now, I’m going to break a rule and end this post by introducing a new idea, one that I hope to see in the comments or written about in your own posts.
+Now, I’m going to break a rule and end this post by introducing a new idea, one that I hope to see discussed on LinkedIn or Twitter.

 All while making us better people?